BroadbandForum/usp-test/docs/index.md

 3. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if applicable.
 4. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if applicable.
 5. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.
-6. Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model. `key_names` must be included in the requested objects and immediate child objects returned in the GetSupportedDMResp.
+6. Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 ## 1.76 GetSupportedDM on root object, all options